codybarr-thinkful/thingful-server/README.md

 1. You should create a POST /login endpoint that responds with a JWT.
 1. You'll need to change your middleware for protected endpoints to verify the JWT instead of verifying the base64 encoded basic auth header.

+**JWT / Checkpoint 6**

+1. You should support a registration form that performs POST requests to a registration endpoint.